rcarlosjorge/DotNet-Microservices/README.md

 - **SearchService**: Utilizes MongoDB to efficiently handle complex queries for filtering and searching data.
 - **IdentityService**: Dedicated to managing user identities and access controls.
 This service interfaces with Duende IdentityServer and ASP.NET Identity to offer a seamless and secure user experience.
 - **GatewayService**: Acts as the primary point of entry for all client requests, routing them to the appropriate services through **YARP (Yet Another Reverse Proxy)**.
 This simplifies the architecture, enhances security, and facilitates load balancing by serving as a dynamic reverse proxy.
+- **BiddingService**: Manages the auction bidding processes, ensuring smooth and efficient operations.
+- **NotificationService**: Handles real-time user notifications and communication using **SignalR** for real-time web functionalities.

 ## Message Handling with RabbitMQ